 Complete Monster: In the 2013 BBCFilm of the Book, Adeline March is the unstable and violent twin sister of Emmeline and cousin of Vida Winter, who described Adeline as "genuinely dangerous" and that "violence was always her first instinct".
 The twins, inseparable while growing up, had the run of the house while children and caused all sorts of havoc, which came to a head when the two pushed a baby in a carriage down a hill.
 When the local doctor's wife came to inquire about the incident, Adeline, who was nine years old, hit the doctor's wife in the back of the head with a violin.
 The twins' mother was blamed for the incident and a governess was hired to instill discipline.
 On the first day of school, Adeline stabbed Emmeline in the ankle with a pencil.
 The twins were separated for a time to see if they would improve but to no avail; when the girls were reunited, Adeline gave Emmeline a No-Holds-Barred Beatdown.
 When the three girls were 17, Adeline murdered two of the servants, Missus and John-the-dig; the former For the Evulz, the latter because he acted as a mentor to Vida.
-Shortly afterwards, Emmeline was impregnated by Ambrose Proctor, a local boy working at the house.
-Despite her bond with her sister, Adeline attempted to murder Emmeline's baby twice, forcing Vida to hide him in the village.
-In her attempts to murder the boy, Adeline set the house on fire, prompting the normally docile Emmeline to go on the attack for the first time in her life.
-In the ensuing fight, Vida was forced to lock Adeline in the burning room to save herself and Emmeline.
+After Emmeline gave birth to a son, Adeline attempted to murder him, eventually setting the house on fire and severely burning Emmeline before being left to die by Vida.
 Adeline was willing to cross any line to receive attention and didn't care who she hurt in the process, with her actions casting shadows to the present.

 Fridge Logic: Vida Winter wrote dozens of novels with her non-dominant left hand, in fact used only her left hand for years and years — yet her handwriting never improved beyond a childish scribble?